Quality Management Systems (QMS) Consultants

 Although originally created for manufacturing endeavors, QMS are also applicable for service industries.
 There has been a marked increase in the adoption of QMS across a wide sector of industries.
 In fact, in many industries, it is a requirement to have a viable quality system.
 Today QMS is practiced in areas such as forestry, food processing, aerospace, construction, legal services, retail, and financial services.

 Types of QMS

 QMS are built around standards because of the requirement for uniformity of application.
 One of the earliest and most popular standards is ISO 9001.
 Its current revision is ISO 9001:2015.
 This standard is applicable to a wide variety of industries and is being increasingly implemented by businesses.

-As quality systems have evolved a variety of other standards have emerged to meet the specific needs of business sectors.
+There are numerous standards for quality management.
+Each meet the specific needs of a business sector.
 Some of these ISO standards include:

 - ISO 13485 for Medical Devices